VSCodium/vscodium/docs/index.md

 Even though we do not pass the telemetry build flags (and go out of our way to cripple the baked-in telemetry), Microsoft will still track usage by default.

-We do however set the default `telemetry.enableCrashReporter` and `telemetry.enableTelemetry` values to false.
-You can see those by viewing your VSCodium settings.json and searching for `telemetry`.
+We do however set the `telemetry.enableTelemetry` setting's default value to `false`.
+You can see those by viewing your VSCodium `settings.json` and searching for `telemetry`.

-The instructions [here](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting) and [here](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-crash-reporting) help with explaining and toggling telemetry.
+The instructions [here](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting) help with explaining and toggling telemetry.

 It is also highly recommended that you review all the settings that "use online services" by following [these instructions](https://code.visualstudio.com/docs/getstarted/telemetry#_managing-online-services).
 The `@tag:usesOnlineServices` filter on the settings page will show that by default: